 You can’t mix wood mulch and potting soil because it can cause a nitrogen deficiency.
 Buckwheat hulls offer a soil mixture nutrients and aeration without this issue.

 Buckwheat hulls are lightweight and can be caught in the wind if it’s out in the open.
 Be aware that your nicely manicured plants could quickly become less than impressive on a windy day.
 Keep your buckwheat hulls confined to areas where the wind can’t catch them.
 They’re popular for use in raised bed planters, as they’re protected from the wind.

 I learned the benefits of buckwheat hull mulch when I replaced my first buckwheat pillow’s filling.

 I’d never tried buckwheat hull mulch until recently.
 My 10 year old buckwheat pillow needed a refill, so I had about 10 pounds leftover after replacing the hulls with new ones.
 I used it around my newly planted oakleaf hydrangea.
 That single mulch application helped the plant thrive and survive a its first cold Michigan winter.
 Since that worked so well, every time someone in our house replaces their pillow filling, we reuse the hulls outside in our garden.

 If you’ve got an older buckwheat pillow or two that could use new filling, you can feel good about replacing it.

-While an old memory foam or polyester pillow will lie in a landfill Your used hulls will get a second life.
+While an old memory foam or polyester pillow will lie forever in a landfill, your used hulls will get a second life.
 Buckwheat hull mulch will provide your landscape with beautiful texture and give nutrients and protection to its soil.
-Buckwheat hulls are compostable.
-They’ll never pile up in a landfill like memory foam or polyester.

 My wife recently asked me, “have you tried buckwheat honey before?”
 Nope.
 I’ve been living and breathing buckwheat pillows for many years and, oddly the opportunity to taste it had never come up.
 I was curious.